amandakys/portfolio-private/content/blog/improbable/index.md

 I worked with the API team to design compatible server side filtering functionality.
 I researched and designed the UI for basic and advanced search.
 I also implemented the feature and managed the internal and external release to users.

-Some of the main design challenges I faced were centred around different user groups have very different use cases for the feature.
-For example, some users want the search to default to certain filters, while others wanted to be able to save their filters and reapply them later.
-Balancing all these requirements to build one product, required flexibility and significant testing.
+Some of the main design challenges I faced were centred around different user groups having very different use cases for the feature.
+For example, some users wanted the search to default to certain filters, while others wanted to be able to save their filters and reapply them later.
+Balancing all these requirements to build one product required flexibility and compromise.

 ![search.png](./search.png)